richb-hanover/netperfclean/README.md

 **/etc/rsyslog.d/10-iptables.log**

+*This is unsubstantiated, and isn't currently working 25Feb2021*

 ```
+# This is unsubstantiated...
 :msg,contains,"[netfilter] " -/var/log/iptables.log
 & stop
 ```

-rsyslog must be restarted to recognize hanges to rsyslog configuration files.
+rsyslog must be restarted to recognize changes to rsyslog configuration files.

 ```
 sudo service rsyslog restart